 Why are mortgages for accountants sometimes easier to obtain?

-If you’re a qualified accountant, it’s likely you’ve endured a number of years of education and training.
-As a result, it’s likely that you’ll stay in the accounting profession for most of your working life.
+If you’re a qualified accountant, it’s likely you’ve endured several years of education and training.
+As a result, you’ll likely stay in the accounting profession for most of your working life.
 Some lenders recognise this and therefore offer flexibility to accountants applying for a mortgage.